| Safe Haskell | Safe |

 interact :: (String -> String) -> IO () #

-function takes a function of type
+The interact function takes a function of type as

 its argument.
 The entire input from the standard input device is passed to